phuse-org/SENDConform/doc/SHACL-Scope.md

 Not all the rules for the selected DM and TS domains are modeled.
 Some rules cross multiple studies (example: identifiers that must be unique across multiple trials) and can only be evaluated within the context of the single-study in the prototype.
 Other rules cross mutliple domains that are not included in initial development and may be reconsidered as project scope expands to include additional domains.

-DM was chosen for initial development and the list of relevant rules was seledcted from the [FDA Validator Rules Workbook](https://github.com/phuse-org/SENDConform/tree/master/doc/FDA/FDA-Validator-Rules.xlsx) by filtering exclusively on the DM domain for SEND 3.0.
+DM was chosen for initial development and the list of relevant rules was seledcted from the [FDA Validator Rules Workbook](https://github.com/phuse-org/SENDConform/tree/master/doc/FDA/FDA-Validator-Rules.xlsx) by filtering exclusively on the <font class="emph">DM domain for SEND 3.0</font>.
 This resulted in a list of *19 rules* specific to the DM domain.
 Of these, only 14 are independent of other domains.
 Additionnally, Rule SD1020 is dependent on the SEND ontology and may be added at a later time.

 **Table 1.
 Rules Exclusive to DM Domain**